Funerals and Memorials

 Every person is unique and extraordinary.
 Everyone has a story worth telling and connections worth sharing.
 I advocate on behalf of families to ensure they feel safe, and confident to have their story told in an authentic and compassionate way, one that truly reflects the person whose life we are remembering and their impact on those remembering them.
 I advocate doing this with the words, music, dress, gestures, and locations that are right for them.
 There are no rules on how to grieve and there is no ‘right’ way to commemorate.
 I will help you create something meaningful, personal and cathartic.

-Funerals: Natural Burials
+Funerals: Natural Burials and Laying of Ashes

 Memorials and Life Celebrations: